-Violations of this rule will result in the electronic devices being held in the office until the end of the school day, at which time, a parent or guardian will be allowed to receive the electronic device.
+Violations of this rule may result in the electronic devices being held for a reasonable time for investigative purposes.
 At the principal's discretion, a student found to be in violation of this rule may receive disciplinary action as warranted upon the circumstances, which may include, but is not limited to, the revocation of the student's privilege to have electronic devices at school.